iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Skew Hermitian Matrix is Maximally Monotone.md

 $$

 Take note that for any skewed symmetric matrix $S$, $S = \frac{1}{2}(S - S^T)$ by Toeplitz Decomposition of matrices.

+**Remarks**

+This is the KKT conditions for the Fenchel Rockafellar Duality problem.
+And in fact the operator is also maximally monotone because it's linear.
+However I am not sure how to prove this part of the claim yet.